cassiofragadantas/Screening_ADST/README.rst

 .. [*] fast_mat_prod was originally compiled for a GNU/Linux 64-bit PC with an Intel(R) Core(TM) i7-5600U CPU @ 2.60GHz.
 So, if you you're using a similar configuration, it might work without recompiling.

 If you have a error finding 'cblas.h', verify that you have properly installed a cblas library (see Requirements section).
-Then, you can also try to uncomment lines 13 and 14 in the file dynascreen/setup.py.
+Then, you can also try to uncomment lines 13-15 in the file dynascreen/setup.py.
+Finally, if cblas is still not found, you can resort to some tool like findblas (https://libraries.io/pypi/findblas) and replace, in fast_mat_prod.c, #include "cblas.h" by #include "findblas.h" .
 If you use GNU Scientific Library (GSL) CBLAS, you need replace libraries=['blas'] by library=['gslcblas'] in the file dynascreen/setup.py.

 -----------